-A deeply fragranced tea from the famed Kirishima district of Kagoshima.
-Made by an award winning grower/producer, this blend of two cultivars (Yutaka Midori and Kanayamidori) creates a richly satisfying sencha.
+Our Sencha Sumire is a vibrantly green and deeply fragranced tea from the famed Kirishima district of Kagoshima.
+Made by an award winning grower/producer, this blend of two cultivars (Yutaka Midori and Kanayamidori) creates a richly satisfying Sencha.
 Enjoy its exotic floral overtone, and lush, silky mouthfeel.
-Easy to brew, lively and awakening, this sencha will quickly become your everyday tea.
+Easy to brew, lively and awakening, this sencha will quickly become your everyday green tea.

 Japanese green teas are best brewed between 170-180 degrees for 1 - 2 minutes.
 Chinese green teas are best brewed between 175-185 for 3 - 4 minutes.

 What is Green Tea?

 Green tea, like white tea, is made from buds and young leaves.
 After the initial withering phase the tea is rolled or twisted to release the essential oils of the leaves.
 This additional handling causes the leaf to begin to oxidize, a process which if left alone, would produce black tea.
 In order to stop this process at the right time (roughly 30% oxidation) the producer introduces heat in one of two ways: with steam (the Japanese style) or with dry heat (the Chinese style).
 These two different styles produce two broad types of green tea.
 The Japanese style is dark green, glossy, and deeply vegetal while the Chinese style is lighter in color and introduces an elegant toastiness to the tea.

 Health Benefits of Green Tea